 Dylan Cardeilhac was already in jail awaiting sentencing for an armed robbery when he murdered a correctional guard when he was sixteen years old .
 Dylan Cardeilhac according to court documents would attack the correctional guard and would choke her until she stopped breathing and causing her death.
-Dylan Cardeilhac would end up being convicted of the murder and would be sentenced to life in prison with no chance of parole.
+This teen killer would end up being convicted of the murder and would be sentenced to life in prison

 Dylan Cardeilhac – Current Facility – Tecumseh State Correctional Facility – Parole Review Date – 2024

 The Nebraska Supreme Court has upheld the sentence of a Torrington teenager convicted of choking a Scotts Bluff County Detention Center guard and causing her death.

 A jury convicted Dylan Cardeilhac — then 16 — in November 2014 of second-degree murder in the Feb.
 16, 2014, death of Amanda Baker.
 Baker died two days after Cardeilhac attacked the woman, choking her until she was unconscious.